 It’s very clear that your child is struggling.
+We have registered play therapists that can help.
 As a parent, that might be very hard to say out loud.
 However, you know that your child isn’t acting the way that they usually do.
 At times, you can’t always put your finger on it.
 Other times, it’s clear as day.
 Regardless of where you land on this spectrum, you know that it’s time for your child to talk to someone.

 That’s where working with a child therapist comes in.

 You love your child and their happiness is the most important thing to you.
 You’ve done everything you can to help them and feel like no stone has been left unturned.
 Unfortunately, it doesn’t always seem like what you're trying is helping them.
 There are times you feel frustrated and like your wheels are turning in the snow.
 Other times, you’re so concerned that it’s hard to concentrate on anything else.
 Overall, you know that this is not sustainable and that it's time for a change.

 If this sounds familiar, it’s time to consider starting child therapy in St. Louis, MO.

 Starting child therapy might be the solution you’ve been looking for.
 Child therapy is a safe place for your child to explore and understand themselves a little better.
 On top of that, they just might have fun while working with a child therapist.
 Don’t be surprised if you hear a giggle from the other room.